NickVeles/dotfiles/README.md

 ## FAQ

-### How to change the GTK theme?
+### How can I change the system theme?
+1. Changing the GTK theme:
-1. Open the `.config/hypr/hyprland.conf` file.
+    - Open the `.config/hypr/hyprland.conf` file
-2. Find the line with `env = GTK_THEME,Current-Theme`, where `Current-Theme` is the placeholder for your current theme.
+    - Find the line `env = GTK_THEME,placeholder`, where `placeholder` the currently set theme
-3. Change `Current-Theme` to the name of your desired theme.
-    - e.g. `env = GTK_THEME,Arc-Dark`
+    - Replace `placeholder` with your desired theme
-4. Save the file and either reboot your computer or exit to SDDM.
+    - Reboot or exit to SDDM
+2. (WIP)

+### How can I change the wallpaper?

 ### Where can I find your cursors?
 Here's the direct **download**: [Bibata-Gruvbox-Cursors.tar.gz](https://github.com/NickVeles/dotfiles/raw/main/.local/share/icons/Bibata-Gruvbox-Cursors.tar.gz).
 I used the *bibata.live* tool to create them.